MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 ##### Selecting variables on substantive grounds

 The most important method for selecting variables is based on a knowledge of the situation and the variables being studied.

 **EXAMPLE:**  The variables `HT` (height) and `WT` (weight) can be combined into `BMI` (body mass index = weight per height squared).

 **EXAMPLE:** A number of test scores can be combined into an average.

-**EXAMPLE:** Weisberg (1981) gives an example ‘Highway data’, from a Masters thesis modelling the automobile accident rate in terms of 13 independent variables.
+**EXAMPLE:** Weisberg (1981) gives an example **Highway data**, from a Masters thesis modelling the automobile accident rate in terms of 13 independent variables.
 Here there are
 $2^{13} = 8192$ possible subset models, which can be reduced by considering two points: